pillar-apps-site-map/pillar-apps-site-map/README.md

 ### b.
 Updating Datasets

-First, make all desired changes to the “masterSiteListing” and/or “pillarAppDeployments” tabs in the ‘Site_Pillar_App_Roadmaps’ Excel spreadsheet (you can also find instructions on updating the project’s datasets there).
+First, make all desired changes to the “masterSiteListing” and/or “pillarAppDeployments” tabs in the ‘Site_Pillar_Apps_Roadmaps’ Excel spreadsheet.

 **a.
 For the Pillar App Deployment Data:**

 •	"Pillar App," "IT Site Code," "Latitude," and "Longitude" are the minimum required fields to complete for a successful upload.

 • Save a CSV copy of the 'pillarAppDeployments' sheet

 **b.
 For the Master Site Listing Data:**

 •	"IT Site Code," "Latitude," and "Longitude" are the minimum required fields to complete for a successful upload.

 • Save a CSV copy of the 'masterSiteListing' sheet

+**IN-SESSION Updating Master Site Listing Data**

+Note: This change will only reflect on your personal browser (other users will not see these changes).

+1) Click the 'Upload Data' button in the upper righthand corner of the web app.
+2) Enter the authentication password to gain access (contact one of the Pillar App team leads for this).
+3) Upload your masterSiteListing.CSV file with the corresponding 'Choose File' button.
+4) Click 'Apply.'
+A green banner at the bottom of the screen should alert you that the upload was successful.

-**In-Session Updating Pillar Apps Deployment Data**
+**IN-SESSION Updating Pillar Apps Deployment Data**

 Note: This change will only reflect on your personal browser (other users will not see these changes).